swanchain/python-sdk-docs-samples/storage/README.md

 This sample (and Swan SDK) requires you to have API Key from Swan Orchestrator.

-Steps to get an API Key:
+Steps to get an Orchestrator API Key:
-I cannot access or login to MCS so I cannot get the correct steps https://www.multichain.storage/home

 - Go to [Orchestrator Dashboard](https://orchestrator.swanchain.io/provider-status).
 Make sure you're under the Mainnet environment.
 - Login through MetaMask.